cncf/gitdm.archive/README.md

 Then generate config files by running: `./import_affs.sh`.

-If those two files are out of sync tool will notify You about this.
+If those two files are out of sync tool will notify you about this.

 This tool will generate new `email-map` file.

-Check if Your changes are OK and move it to `cncf-config/email-map` (replace)
+Check if your changes are OK and move it to `cncf-config/email-map` (replace)

 # Running
 Please use `*.sh` scripts to run analytics (`all*.sh` for full analysis and `rels*.sh` for per release stats)